fangwei123456/spikingjelly/docs/source/activation_based_en/neuromorphic_datasets.rst

      [('DvsGesture.tar.gz', 'https://ibm.ent.box.com/s/3hiq58ww1pbbjrinh367ykfdf60xsfm8/folder/50167556794', '8a5c71fb11e24e5ca5b11866ca6c00a1'), ('gesture_mapping.csv', 'https://ibm.ent.box.com/s/3hiq58ww1pbbjrinh367ykfdf60xsfm8/folder/50167556794', '109b2ae64a0e1f3ef535b18ad7367fd1'), ('LICENSE.txt', 'https://ibm.ent.box.com/s/3hiq58ww1pbbjrinh367ykfdf60xsfm8/folder/50167556794', '065e10099753156f18f51941e6e44b66'), ('README.txt', 'https://ibm.ent.box.com/s/3hiq58ww1pbbjrinh367ykfdf60xsfm8/folder/50167556794', 'a0663d3b1d8307c329a43d949ee32d19')]

 The DVS128 Gesture dataset can not be downloaded automatically.
-But its ``resource_url_md5()`` will tell user where to download.
+But its ``resource_url_md5()`` will tell the user where to download.
 The DVS128 Gesture dataset can be downloaded from https://ibm.ent.box.com/s/3hiq58ww1pbbjrinh367ykfdf60xsfm8/folder/50167556794.
 The box website does not allow us to download data by python codes without login.
-Thus, the user have to download manually.
+Thus, the user has to download it manually.
 Suppose we have downloaded the dataset into ``E:/datasets/DVS128Gesture/download``, then the directory structure is

 .. code:: bash